enioka/flowbox-spec/description.rst

   coordinated sequence of information communication and information processing between applications.
 * **flow instance** : a flow instance is a flow actually instanciated between two application instances.
 Most of the time it should link applications of the same type environments (dev to dev, Q&A to Q&A, prod to prod).
-But in some cases a flow instance may link environments of different types (when one of the application has multiple environments to support multiple projects).
+But in some cases a flow instance may link environments of different types (for instance when one of the application has multiple environments to support multiple projects).
 * **flow occurence** : a flow occurence happens at each execution of a flow.
 Each API call for instance is an occurrence of the underlying flow.
-If a flow is processed in a daily batch, then a flow occurrence is created daily.
+If a flow is processed in a daily batch, then a flow occurrence is created daily per environment.
+* **flow org** : with the ever growing size and complexity of integration flows in today's information systems, there is a need for modularity and partitionning of responsibilities.
+At least to delineate frontiers between internal and external applications.
+If one sees the whole (hyper)graph of flows (with applications as nodes and flows as edges), it is quite believably a strongly connected graph of all information systems (even through very indirect and weak links).
+A flow org is therefore a subgraph of this global graph that defines a "territory" in terms of management.

 Main building blocks